 Our team’s diverse background as analysts, advisors and project managers—for multiple public and private sector organizations—allows us to offer clients a broad range of experience and understanding of the complex issues involved in working in developing country contexts.
 Our commitment is to bring a commercial and customized approach to projects and problems in a way that responds to our clients’ needs.

-Anita is an economist with more than 20 years of experience in international and US finance and private sector development.
-She is a rural and agricultural finance expert and has authored a primer, FS SHARE Primer #8: Rural and Agricultural Finance for Food Security, for USAID.
-Anita managed a youth and enterprise development project in the DRC and assisted in the launch of UNCDF’s YouthStart.
-Previously, she managed the Financial Sector portfolio for Chemonics International, overseeing projects related to small and medium enterprise finance, insurance, leasing and investment funds, as well as regulation and supervision of microfinance institutions.
-As Executive Director, Anita transformed the MicroFinance Network into a leading policy institution by developing and promoting microfinance best practices.
+Anita is an economist with 30 years of experience in international and US finance and private sector development.
+She is a Rural and Agricultural Finance expert and has led Connexus since its inception in 2007.
+Anita has overseen several USAID-funded projects, including Connexus’ work on USAID/Ghana FinGAP and USAID/Rwanda’s Private Sector Driven Agricultural Growth project and Huguka Dukore (Youth Development project).
+In Senegal, she led a team to conduct market research on small and medium enterprise (SME) finance.
+Previously, she managed the Financial Sector portfolio for Chemonics International, overseeing projects related to SME finance, insurance, leasing and investment funds, as well as regulation and supervision of microfinance institutions.
+As executive director, Anita transformed the MicroFinance Network into a leading policy institution by developing and promoting microfinance best practices.
+In Mali, she was the Associate Program Director for Peace Corps’ Small Enterprise Development program, supporting 60 volunteers who provided technical assistance to businesses and microfinance institutions.
 Anita has designed and led participatory trainings in English, Spanish and French.

 Mr. Augustin Sebakambwe supports the USAID/Rwanda Huguka Dukore Project as a Finance and Agribusiness Specialist.
 He has actively supported Rwanda smallholder farmers to access finance and markets as well as to build their business mindset and capacity for more than ten years.
 Prior to joining the Huguka Dukore project, Mr. Sebakambwe served as the Ngoma 22 Project Coordinator on SPIU RSSP-LWH projects funded by the World Bank and was an Assistant Lecturer from the Independent University of Lay Adventist of Kigali.
 Prior to the SPIU RSSP-LWH projects, Mr.Sebakambwe was the Agribusiness and Financial Services Specialist in Gasabo District and previously worked as a Loan and Rural Finance Officer for UNGUKA Bank Ltd. He has worked closely with the public sector, local and international organizations, private sector financial institutions, agro-dealers, traders and buyers.
 Augustin holds a Masters of Science in Agricultural Economics from Wageningen University in the Netherlands and a Bachelor of Arts in Economics Sciences from Kigali Independent University, Rwanda.